GlenPr/stochastic_finite-difference_model/README.md

 # **Tips**
 1. Although not the default, it is worth trying the linear regression estimator: `FitFun=FitLM.SF` e.g. `sf = FitSF(y=y,x=x,dt=dt,FitFun=FitLM.SF)`.
 The linear regression was proven in a subsequent paper, and usually works a lot better.
 2. If you have reduced rank W the model will likely fail to fit, this is due to collinearity problems.
 You can (a) reduce the parameters used in the fit or (b) pre-process using principal component analysis e.g. `sf = FitSF(y=y,x=x,dt=dt,Npc=ncol(y)-2)` will drop the last 2 principal components, thus reducing collinearity.
 You can also try fitting a diagonal model, this works pretty well if you preprocess with principal component analysis e.g. `sf = FitSF(y=y,x=x,dt=dt,Npc=ncol(y),diagonalW=T)`.

+# **Kidney directory**
+See [Pridham2024-ql] for details.
+The directory contains all necessary files for that publication together with a vignette on how to compute and use the natural variable by using the coefficient files.

 # **How does the math work?**
 See Pridham and Rutenberg (2023).
 The supplemental is quite detailed.